-The Plaza de Armas, also known as the Plaza Mayor, is one of Lima’s main tourist attractions.
-From its conception in 1535 -- the same year in which Francisco Pizarro founded the city of Lima -- to the present day, the Plaza de Armas has remained the focal point of the city.
+The Plaza de Armas, also known as the Plaza Mayor, is one of the main tourist attractions in Lima, Peru.
+From its conception in 1535—the same year in which Francisco Pizarro founded the city of Lima—to the present day, the Plaza de Armas has remained the focal point of the city.

-The following structures are the most historically, architecturally and administratively important buildings surrounding Lima’s Plaza de Armas.
-We’ll start with the Government Palace on the north side of the square and move in a clockwise direction.
-If you'd like a 360 degree visual accompaniment, open one of the following pages in a new window:
+The following structures are the most historically, architecturally, and administratively important buildings surrounding Lima’s Plaza de Armas.
+This list starts with the Government Palace on the north side of the square and moves in a clockwise direction.

 Since the birth of the Peruvian Republic, the Government Palace has served as the headquarters of the President of Peru.
 Access to the palace is restricted and visits are by arrangement only, but you can stand outside the gates to watch the daily changing of the guard (at about midday).

 Casa del Oidor

 The Casa del Oidor, on the northeastern corner of the square, once housed Lima’s colonial magistrates.
 It is not open to the public, but its colonial balconies are certainly worth a closer look.

 The Archbishop's Palace sits on the eastern side of the square.
 Despite its grand colonial appearance, the neo-colonial structure is not particularly old, having been built in 1924.
 The Palace serves as the official home of the Archbishop of Lima and as the headquarters of the Roman Catholic Archbishop of Lima.
 The distinctive granite facade is notable for its cedar balconies.